-The Alarm Silence Feature can temporarily quiet an unwanted alarm for several minutes.
-You can silence the Smoke/CO Alarm by pressing the Test/Silence button on the alarm cover for at least 6 seconds.

-After the Test/Silence button is released, the Alarm Voice will say "Horn silenced, detector active.
+The Silence Feature can temporarily quiet an unwanted alarm for several minutes.
+Press the Test/Silence button on the alarm cover for at least 3-5 seconds.
+After the Test/Silence button is released, the Red LED blinks during the silence